 CHEM 417L Integ Lab Experience III 2 sem. hrs.
+This course is the extension of CHEM 416L.

 CHEM 440 NMR Theory & Applications 3 sem. hrs.

 This course emphasizes the fundamental aspects of 1D and 2D nuclear magnetic resonance spectroscopy (NMR).
 The theory of pulsed Fourier transform NMR is presented using a conceptual nonmathematical approach.
 The course is geared toward an audience which seeks an understanding of NMR theory and an appreciation of the practical applications of NMR in chemical analysis.
 Students are exposed to hands-on NMR operation.
 Detailed instructions are provided and eachstudent is expected to carry out his or her own NMR experiments onour Anasazi EFT-60 NMR spectrometer.